awsdocs/aws-batch-user-guide/doc_source/create-compute-environment.md

       1. For **Instance role**, choose to create a new instance profile or use an existing instance profile that has the required IAM permissions attached\.
 This instance profile allows the Amazon ECS container instances that are created for your compute environment to make calls to the required AWS API operations on your behalf\.
 For more information, see [Amazon ECS Instance Role](instance_IAM_role.md)\.
 If you choose to create a new instance profile, the required role \(`ecsInstanceRole`\) is created for you\.

       1. For **EC2 key pair** choose an existing Amazon EC2 key pair to associate with the instance at launch\.
-This key pair allows you to connect to your instances with SSH \(verify that your security group allows incoming traffic on port 22\)\.
+You can use this key pair to connect to your instances with SSH\.
+Make sure to verify that your security group allows incoming traffic on port 22\.

 1. Configure your Instance configuration\.